 Integrated internal audit

-Integrated internal audit (US Sarbanes–Oxley Act audit, accounting audit, business audit, etc.) is conducted for the purpose of securing credibility of financial reports, improvement of operational efficiency, confirmation of the observation of the laws and regulations, etc. The implementation of compliance within each company and each department is also verified within the integrated internal audit.
+Integrated internal audit (J-SOX* audit, accounting audit, business audit, etc.) is conducted for the purpose of securing credibility of financial reports, improvement of operational efficiency, confirmation of the observation of the laws and regulations, etc. The implementation of compliance within each company and each department is also verified within the integrated internal audit.

 Since April, 2003, the Ricoh Group has established "Ricoh Group Hotline," which is made available to all directors, employees, part-timers and temporary staff in Japan as a contact for whistle-blowing and consultation regarding violations of compliance.
 This contact is set up not only internally but also externally, thereby enabling contact by various means, including telephone calls, e-mails, websites, letters, etc. In any case, the numbers and addresses for exclusive lines has been set up to provide protection for the security of details of the consultation.
 Furthermore, a ban on unfavorable treatment of whistle-blower for the act of whistle-blowing or consultation itself, but also a ban on retaliatory actions against them have been established to protect whistle-blowers.
 The reception hours are being reviewed in order to make it more accessible to consult, for instance, night-time and holidays are added to regular work hours for telephone calls, and 24 hours for contact by e-mails and website.
 The Group standard on whistle-blowing system was established by including these details, and is now applied.